jasonsturges/postgresql-dotnet-core/README.md

 Convert an ASP.NET Core Web Application project to use PostgreSQL with Entity Framework.

-This enables development of ASP.NET Core projects using [VS Code](https://code.visualstudio.com/) on Mac OS X / macOS or linux targets.
+This enables development of ASP.NET Core projects using [VS Code](https://code.visualstudio.com/) on macOS or linux targets.

+This project uses .NET Core 3.1 target framework, ASP.NET Core Web Application project scaffold from Visual Studio 2019 (version 16.4.5).

 ![vscode](http://labs.jasonsturges.com/coreclr/postgresql-dotnet-core.png)

-This project uses .NET Core 3.1 target framework, ASP.NET Core Web Application project scaffold from Visual Studio 2019 (version 16.4.5).
+Project setup has already been completed in this repository - assure [environment setup](#environment-setup); then, jump to [Running the solution](#running-the-solution).

 ## Environment Setup